ty-doerschuk/phase-0/week-1/reflections2.md

 help Powershell term, but it means apropos or man in Unix for help dialog within the shell
 # Forking and Cloning
+If you were going to write instructions for a new person on how to create a new repo, fork a repo, and clone a repo, what would they be?
+Why would you fork a repository as opposed to create a new one?
+Create a Repo

+1. Sign into your github.com account

+2. Click the + tab on the top right, select "New Repository"

+3. On the "Create a new repository" page, fill in the settings to your new repository.
+Add your repo name, make it public, and add the "MIT License"

+4. Done!

+Fork a Repo

+1. Find the owner's repo url on github

+2. Click the Fork Icon on the top right

+3. Fork the the repo to your name

+4. Copy the HTTPS link in your forked repo github page

+5. Open your Shell App, Terminal for me....

+6. Navigate to your directory where you would like to loccally keep the repo, so for me it would be...

+ls TO cd Desktop TO cd DBC TO git clone [copied URL]

+7. ls to see if all the files match the github page repo

+8. Done!

+Clone a Repo

+1. Sign into your Github account, select your profile tab on the top right and select "Your Profile"

+2. Click on the repo link you created earlier

+3. You don't need to fork the repo because you already are the owner!
+So copy the url link

+4. Open your Shell App on your computer, follow steps 6 and 7 from "Fork a Repo"

+5. Done!

+What struggles did you have setting up git and GitHub?
+What did you learn in the process?
+The only struggle I had was the difference between cloning and forking was not explicitly clear.
+I had to do some research on the process to clarify.
+I learned that forks are more for your review and edits, once complete you push it back to the repo's owner, while a clone is your repo for your work and you push it out as required to your team members.